History of Carl's Jr. in Timeline

 January 2019: Beyond Meat Patty Introduced

-In January 2019, Carl's Jr. added a Beyond Meat patty to its menu, becoming one of the first large chain restaurants to introduce a vegan-friendly option across all locations.
+In January 2019, Carl's Jr. introduced a Beyond Meat patty to its menu, becoming one of the first large chain restaurants to offer a vegan-friendly patty.

-In mid-March 2020, Carl's Jr. restaurants temporarily closed their indoor dining areas due to the COVID-19 pandemic, offering drive-thru, pick-up, and take-away service options instead.
+In mid-March 2020, all Carl's Jr. restaurants temporarily abandoned indoor dining due to the COVID-19 pandemic, offering drive-thru, pick-up, or take-away service instead.

 In August 2021, Carl's Jr. announced a master franchise agreement with Nevada Russia Franchising Company LLC to expand its footprint in Russia by developing over 300 additional restaurants.

-Despite the 2022 Russian invasion of Ukraine, Carl's Jr. continues its operations in Russia.
+Despite the 2022 Russian invasion of Ukraine, Carl's Jr. continued its operations in Russia.

 In February 2024, all Carl’s Jr locations in the Bakersfield, CA area permanently removed the Beyond Burger from its menu.

-As of April 2024, Carl’s Jr has not issued a press release indicating why Beyond Burger was removed from the Bakersfield menu.
+As of April 2024, Carl’s Jr has not issued a press release indicating why this decision to remove the Beyond Burger was made.

-In May 2024, the Boparan Restaurant Group announced an agreement to bring Carl's Jr. to the United Kingdom.
+In May 2024, the Boparan Restaurant Group announced it would begin a master license agreement with Carl's Jr., bringing the chain to the United Kingdom.

-In July 2024, Carl's Jr. reopened operations in Indonesia.
+In July 2024, Carl's Jr. Reopened in Indonesia under new management.

-In July 2024, the Carl’s Jr Australia master franchisee went into voluntary administration, leading to the immediate closure of 20 company-owned restaurants.
-However, some stores continued to operate.
+In July 2024, the Carl’s Jr Australia master franchisee entered voluntary administration, leading to the immediate closure of 20 company-owned restaurants.
+Despite this, 4 company-owned and 25 independent stores continued to operate.
+The collapse was attributed to reduced spending, increased costs, and overly optimistic expansion.
+CKE Restaurants remained committed to expanding in Australia.

 2024: Vancouver Location Closed